Regenerating a Town through Art – Creative Folkestone

 “What we’ve done here in Folkestone is quite different.
 Ask yourself, what makes a town great to live, work, study and play?
 Get those elements right, as we have now, and it’s a great place to visit.
 What we want to do is make it a great place to live.
 We’ve provided places for those creatives to live and we realised they want to live in a town that’s animated, so we built the Quarterhouse.

-“You can entertain with music, dance, and comedy, which not only supports the creatives, attracts the whole population.
-I’m not saying that every single person uses the Quarterhouse, not everyone is interested in art and why should they be, but every demographic uses the Quarterhouse.”
+“You can entertain with music, dance, and comedy, which not only supports the creatives but it attracts the whole population.
+I’m not saying that every single person uses the Quarterhouse, not everyone is interested in art and why should they be?
+But every demographic uses the Quarterhouse.”

 Triennial Art Exhibition

-“We’re setting up a digital hub in the Glassworks.
-It is 33,000 square foot of creative industries together, we can get bigger businesses here, to move the economy of town onto the next level.
+“We’ve set up a digital hub in the Glassworks.
+It is 33,000 square foot of creative industries together.
+We can get bigger businesses here, to move the economy of town onto the next level.

 “Digital creative businesses need a range of employees, and those in their 20s and 30s.
-We’ve done great things for families, and the retired community, we also need the younger workforce.
+We’ve done great things for families, and the retired community, but we also need the younger workforce.
 We need to provide jobs for those people here.
-A lot of people left when they were in their late teens, and now they’re coming back, because of all the many opportunities here.”
+A lot of people left when they were in their late teens, and now they’re coming back, thanks to all the many opportunities here.”

 bringing energy into folkestone

 “Young people now are finding that they want to do digital creative jobs, without realising that this is what is happening in the town.
-The buildings in the Creative Quarter have been painted bright colours over the years, and with intention.
-Young people view bright colours as hopeful, and so, in order to bring hope to this area of town, that’s what we did!
-We painted this wonderful colour scheme.”
+We painted the buildings in the Creative Quarter bright colours over the years, and with intention.
+We see bright colours as hopeful, and so, in order to bring hope to this area of town, that’s what we did!”

 Creative Folkestone time for change